create-se4ai/website/blog/2022-09-21-upcoming/index.md

 <p class="trainee_talk_2"><img src={trainee_talk_2} width="800"/></p>

-Dear CREATE SE4AI Trainees,

-We will be offering one more Trainee Talks webinar before the end of the year and a well-deserved winter break.

 Trainee Talks is a monthly webinar series featuring [CREATE SE4AI](https://se4ai.org/) trainees sharing their research topics in software engineering and AI.

 Come ready to learn something new!